Gunnar Nordahl: Italy

 After leaving Milan, Nordahl played for Roma for two seasons.
 Nordahl's record for most goals scored in Serie A (not including Divisione Nazionale, before Serie A was installed) of 35 in 1949–50 in a season was broken by Gonzalo Higuaín in the 2015–16 season who scored 36.
 Nordahl, together with the mentioned Gre-No-Li is today legendary in Milan.
 When Milan striker Andriy Shevchenko scored his 100 goal in Serie A for Milan, it is said that some old Milanese supporters commented: "Well he can double that number, and then add another 26, then, and just then, he has passed Il Cannoniere."

 International career

-Nordahl was first called up to the Swedish national team in 1942.
-In 1948, he helped Sweden to win the Olympic football tournament, becoming the tournament's top scorer on the way.
+Nordahl was first called up to the Sweden national team in 1942.
+In 1948, he helped Sweden to win the Olympic football tournament, achieving top tournament scoring status.
 The Swedish team also included his brothers Bertil and Knut Nordahl.
-Nordahl's transfer to Milan forced him to retire from the national team, as the rules at the time prevented professionals from the Swedish national team, being not called to 1950 FIFA World Cup along his fellows Gren and Liedholm.
-In his 33 matches in the national team, he scored a total of 43 goals.
+Nordahl's transfer to Milan forced him to retire from the national team, as the rules at the time prevented professionals from serving on the Sweden national team and unavailable to the 1950 FIFA World Cup as were Gren and Liedholm.
+His 33 matches in the national team resulted in scoring 43 goals.

+However, both Nordahl and other Swedish professionals appeared in the euphemistic Sveriges proffslandslag ("Swedish professional national team") during the 1950s.
+The latter was discontinued in 1958, when Sweden, like many other nations, lifted the professional ban for respective national team consideration.